 ABM helps your business work and communicate with high-value accounts as if they’re individual markets.
 By doing this — along with personalizing the buyer’s journey and tailoring all communications, content, and campaigns to those specific accounts — you'll see greater ROI and a boost in customer loyalty.

 Batman and Robin.
 LeBron and D-Wade.
 Peanut butter and jelly.
 Arguably some of the strongest partnerships ever to exist 💪.
-These dynamic duos are forces to be reckoned with when they work together.
+These dynamic duos are forces to be reckoned with.

 Similarly, when paired, account-based marketing and inbound marketing have the power to make waves (the good ones) for your business.